-Welcome, December!
-It’s the month that marks the official start to winter.
-Yet, for some of us so far, Mother Nature has not hesitated to deliver wintry conditions already.
+Welcome, Winter!
+So far, Mother Nature has not hesitated to deliver wintry conditions already.

 With winter on our minds, let’s turn our attention to those who have to face the season outdoors, at all times: our trees.

 Just imagine how you would feel if you had to withstand a heavy snowstorm from outside the comfort of your home.
 Make sure your trees are prepared to withstand a snowstorm.